-The contact details for our Congress clinics and other services are available here on our website.
+Contact details for all Congress clinics and other services are available at www.caac.org.au.

-If you need advice or want to speak to you doctor, please ring during normal hours.
-If the doctor you wish to speak to is unavailable, you can speak to another doctor or your doctor will aim to return your call within 24 hours.
+If you need advice or want to speak to your doctor, please call during open hours.
+If your doctor is busy, you can speak to another doctor or leave a message for your doctor to contact you.

-You can also send non-medical enquiries to us via our website under the Our Contacts page.
+You can also send non-medical enquiries through our website at www.caac.org.au.

 Our remote clinics offer after-hours access for emergencies only.

-Remember if the problem is urgent or an emergency, you should call 000.
+Remember if it is an emergency, you should call 000.

-If you have an appointment at our clinic, Congress will remind you the day before.
+If you have an appointment at Congress we will remind you the day before.

-If you provide Congress with your current mobile number we can even send you a reminder by text.
+If you provide Congress with your current mobile number, we can send you a reminder by text.
 You can tell us if you don’t want a message sent.

 Getting your test results